LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Experiment

 To perform our hyper-parameter experiment, we vary the weights of the alignment loss $\mathcal{L}_{align}$ and present the performance trends conducted on Cloth - Sport in Figure~\ref{fig:hyper}.
 We can observe that the H@10 shows a rising-descending trend within $\left[0.1,5\right]$ for the Cloth aspect, and the best value is 0.7 broadly.
 For the Sport aspect, it presents a similar pattern but a higher best value, equal to 1.0 broadly.
-The reason behind this can be concluded as the relatively less information compared to Cloth, which needs to be further aligned.
-Furthermore, we also conduct the performance of our LLM-EDT with different K-Means Cluster $k$ and different threshold value $\tau$ to validate the effectiveness, the details can be found in \textbf{Appendix}~\ref{sec:hyper}
+The reason can be concluded as the relatively less information compared to Cloth, which needs to be further aligned.

+Furthermore, we also conduct the performance of our LLM-EDT with different K-Means Cluster $k$ and different threshold values $\tau$ to validate the effectiveness and draw our conclusion: \begin{itemize}[leftmargin=*] \item For the similarity threshold in Eqution~\ref{equ:tau}, extremely high values (\eg 0.99) are too strict and yield few qualified items.
+Performance under different thresholds in Table~\ref{tab:tau} supports our choice.

+\item K-Means adaptively selects representative items to minimize distribution shift.
+Cluster count mainly affects categorization and does not significantly impact final performance, as shown in the Table~\ref{tab:cluster}. \end{itemize}